sma005/deep-learning-challenge/README.md

 * A different model using scikit could possibly be used.
 It also offers different solutions that may be able to predict accuracy differently.

-Google Colab was able to import directly to GitHub, so copying it over to my local repository was not necessary.
+Google Colab was able to import directly to GitHub, so copying it over to my local repository was not necessary. https://myhdf5.hdfgroup.org/ was used to be able to read the hd5 files and screenshots were grabbed so that I could print the graphs showing the nodes with the lowest amount of bias